-NBA Rumors: Charles Barkley Explains Why Luke Walton Will Struggle Coaching LeBron James’ Lakers Next Season
+NBA Rumors: Charles Barkley Explains Why Luke Walton Will Struggle Coaching LeBron James Next Season

 NBA Hall of Famer and TNT analyst Charles Barkley is one of the few people who’s not in favor of LeBron James’ decision to join the Los Angeles Lakers in the recent free agency.
-Barkley believes James should have stayed with his hometown team, Cleveland Cavaliers, and said that signing with the Purple and Gold was a “business decision.”
+Barkley believes James should have stayed with his hometown team, Cleveland Cavaliers, and said that signing with the purple and gold was a “business decision.”

 The acquisition of LeBron James is expected to finally end the Lakers’ playoff drought.
 In the ESPN Summer Forecast, panelists predicted the Lakers to finish as the No. 6 seed in the Western Conference with a 46-36 win-loss record.
-However, with half of their roster consisting of new faces, the Lakers should work hard in the upcoming training camp to show a good chemistry next season.
+However, with half of their roster consisting of new faces, the Lakers should work hard in training camp to show a good chemistry next season.

-In an interview with Ben Golliver of Sports Illustrated (h/t Lakers Nation), Charles Barkley thinks Luke Walton will have a hard time coaching LeBron James and the Lakers because of their roster’s split identity.
+In an interview with Ben Golliver of Sports Illustrated, as reported by Lakers Nation, Charles Barkley thinks Luke Walton will have a hard time coaching LeBron James and the Lakers because of their roster’s split identity.

 “That’s an impossible scenario for Luke,” Barkley said.
 “He’s got LeBron who is going to do things his way.
 He’s got those young kids who are probably in awe of LeBron.
 He’s got those older guys who are going to try to seek attention.
 I don’t think Lance and Rondo are going there to be the ninth or 10th guys on the bench and be quiet all year.
 They’re going to want touches.”